 - Social Workers/HSE

-- A representative from Post Primary Schools to discuss transfer of 6th class pupils with Special Educational Needs.
+- A representative from Post Primary Schools to discuss transfer of 6th class students with Special Educational Needs.
 Meeting takes place usually in summer term.

-- The Learning Support Coordinator (LSC) co-ordinates the referral of pupils to outside agencies, such as National Council for Special Education (NCSE) and the designated Educational Psychologist.
+- The Special Educational Needs Co-ordinator (SENCO) co-ordinates the referral of students to outside agencies, such as National Council for Special Education (NCSE) and the designated Educational Psychologist.

-- The Principal and/or LSC/or home school liaison may meet with the parents to discuss the need for the referral and to seek consent.
+- The Principal and/or SENCO/or home school liaison may meet with the parents to discuss the need for the referral and to seek consent.

 - The class teacher completes the necessary referral form in consultation with the appropriate school personnel.

-- The external professional visits the school to meet with the pupil, parents, principal, class teacher and the LSC as appropriate and assessment is conducted.
+- The external professional visits the school to meet with the student, parents, principal, class teacher and the SENCO as appropriate and assessment is conducted.

 - This is followed by a return visit at which findings are discussed, recommendations are considered and an appropriate response is agreed.